-- 42. Due to the COVID-19 pandemic, the Court was not able to organize its 7th Focal Points Seminar on Cooperation during the reporting period.
-The activity is expected to take place in 2021, bringing together the national focal points from situation countries and other countries of relevance for the judicial activities of the Court and which are instrumental in facilitating the cooperation between the Court and the competent authorities.
+- Due to the COVID-19 pandemic, the Court was not able to organize its 8th Focal Points Seminar on Cooperation during the reporting period.
+The seminar is expected to take place in 2022, bringing together the national focal points from situation countries and other countries of relevance for the judicial activities of the Court and which are instrumental in facilitating the cooperation between the Court and the competent authorities.
 These gatherings provide a unique platform to enhance dialogue and cooperation between the Court and States, including on new developments in terms of technical areas of cooperation (such as witness protection, disclosure, cooperation with the Defence, financial investigations and asset recovery, implementation of arrest warrants); they also have contributed to the development of an informal network of national experts on cooperation with the Court that can share and learn from each other's' experiences.
-The Court has benefited in this context from the support and participation of the HWG cooperation co-facilitators, as well as from regional and specialized networks and organizations, that have also shared their expertise and provided new avenues for States to interact and seek support should they need it to fulfil their cooperation obligations vis-à-vis the Court. - 43.
-With the financial support of the European Commission, the Court organized a regional seminar on cooperation with respect to witness security management in Pretoria, South Africa, in November 2019, which provided a forum to engage national focal points and develop cooperation networks.
-The Court is grateful to the host authorities, partner organizations and participating experts for their valuable support and contributions.
-Several planned events aimed at promoting cooperation had to be postponed due to travel restrictions related to the COVID-19 pandemic. - 44.
-Also thanks to the financial support from the European Commission, the Registrar of the ICC led a high-level mission to Croatia and Bosnia-Herzegovina on 10-12 September 2019, in order to discuss enhanced cooperation, including cooperation agreements, with the authorities of both countries. - 45.
-Missions to States Parties provide important opportunities for engagement with multiministerial counterparts that are part of the national effort to cooperate with the Court, and allow the OTP and the Registry to identify specific focal points as well as areas of further cooperation (including regarding cooperation agreements).
+The Court has benefited in this context from the financial support of the European Union, and participation of the HWG cooperation co-facilitators, as well as representatives from regional and specialized networks and organizations, that have also shared their expertise and provided new avenues for States to interact and seek support should they need it to fulfil their cooperation obligations vis-à-vis the Court. - 45.
+Similarly to 2020, due to the ongoing pandemic travel and gathering restrictions, in addition to the Focal Points Seminar referred to above, several other events aimed at promoting cooperation had to be postponed, among which, a High-level regional seminar in the Asia-Pacific region as well as a regional high-level seminar in Dakar, Senegal.
+Considering the pandemic situation and to pursue the mandate of the ICC, the Court organized events online instead, in order to maintain the momentum created by its cooperation efforts before the pandemic.

+46. Missions to States Parties provide important opportunities for engagement with multiministerial counterparts that are part of the national effort to cooperate with the Court, and allow the OTP and the Registry to identify specific focal points as well as areas of further cooperation (including regarding cooperation agreements).
 They can also be used as opportunities to raise awareness of the Rome Statute and the Court within a variety of relevant pools of interlocutors, such as the judiciary, law enforcement agencies, bar associations, specialized units working on witness protection or asset recovery, as well as civil society, academia and students.
+The developments with regard to COVID19 pandemic will determine the extent with which the Court may begin re-engaging in the in-person engagements or missions, while making use of the newly acquired digital tools and skills to reduce costs and increase impact of the said engagements.